JulianoW/DatFFXITool-Ruby_OLD/README.md

 - Move Integer rotate() method - DONE
 - Rename to ror, create a rol - DONE
 - Need to create something to translate special characters (auto-trans brackets, element icons, probably more...)
+- - These are byte pairs starting with 0xEF - Try and see what all values there are?
+Might be more than just elements available?

 2. Possible additions to BinData